Esther and the King

-Esther and the King (Ester e il re) is a 1960 American-Italian religious epic film produced and directed by Raoul Walsh and starring Joan Collins as Esther, Richard Egan as Ahasuerus, and Denis O'Dea as Mordecai.
+Esther and the King (Ester e il re) is a 1960 religious epic film produced and directed by Raoul Walsh and starring Joan Collins as Esther, Richard Egan as Ahasuerus, and Denis O'Dea as Mordecai.
 Walsh and Michael Elkins wrote the screenplay, which was based on the Book of Esther of the Hebrew Bible and the Old Testament.
-It recounts the origin of the Jewish celebration of Purim.

-An international co-production released by 20th Century Fox, Esther and the King was filmed in Italy in the CinemaScope format (although not signed as such) and the Technicolor color process.
+An international co-production released by 20th Century-Fox, Esther and the King was filmed in Italy in the CinemaScope format (although not signed as such) and the Technicolor color process.
 Mario Bava, the film's cinematographer, was credited as a co-director on Italian prints of the film.

 Plot

 In Persia in the 5th century BC, a Jewish woman named Esther comes to the attention of the recently widowed King Ahasuerus.
 The king has been trying to defeat the campaign of hatred against the Jews by his evil minister Haman.
 Before the king pairs with Esther to defeat Haman, there are several intervening adventures and an attractive other woman who competes for attention.